rynraptor/data-collector/README.md

 Use 'npm build start' to see if anything is making an error and the run the web app using "npm start"

 Enjoy the app!🚀
+and you can edit and customize the app as per your need